-Using the Write function in the Monitor mixer you can automate Volume and Panning (actually all mixer settings and changes) for each audio channel.
-All Tracks in the Arrange window that are set to play back via this audio channel will be affected likewise by these controls.
+The Write function in the Monitor mixer lets you automate Volume and Panning (in fact, all mixer settings and changes) for each audio channel.
+All Tracks in the Arrange window that are set to play back via this audio channel are affected by these controls.
 This method is described on the following pages.

-Let's say, as an example, that one channel is first used for a guitar and later in the song for vocals.
-If you then use the Monitor window to lower the volume in the guitar intro, you will get the same lower volume for the vocal, since they are on the same channel.
+Let's say, as an example, that one channel is first used for a guitar and used later in the song for vocals.
+If you use the Monitor window to lower the volume in the guitar intro, you will get the same lower volume for the vocal, since they are on the same channel.

-When you are using the Monitor mixer to control volume, you can go above unity gain (actually amplify the sound).
-Furthermore, you can automate Mutes and Solos.
+When you are using the Monitor mixer to control volume, you can go above unity gain (actually amplifying the sound).
+You can also automate Mutes and Solos.